ibrahim-alhamshari/reading-notes/401/ReadingAty1.md

 @Override annotation assures that the subclass method is overriding the parent class method.
 If it is not so, compile time error occurs.
 ```

+- What is the Difference Between 1D and 2D Array?
+  1. 1D array or single dimensional array stores a list of variables of the same data type.
+It is possible to access each variable using the index.
+    * Ex: int numbers = new int[10];

+  2. 2D array or multi-dimensional array stores data in a format consisting of rows and columns.
+    * Ex: int[][] numbers = new int[2][3];

+> A built-in function is a method that is already implemented by the package that we import.
+Ex: `import java.util.Collections`;

+> In the Java language, the JVM memory is divided into several sections, one of them called *stack memory*.
+When a method is called, a **frame** is created with the information for that method, and this frame is placed on *top* of the *stack memory*.
+And when this method is finished, the stack frame for this method is removed from the stack and the flow of control returns to the previous method in the stack.